-You are invited to experience the beauty and diversity of this unique desert environment at the Osoyoos Desert Centre, a 67-acre nature interpretive facility located 3 km north of Osoyoos.
-Enjoy a guided or self-guided tour along the Centre’s 1.5 km boardwalk, explore hands-on displays in the interpretive building, and stroll through the native plant demonstration garden.
+Come experience the beauty and diversity of this unique desert environment at the Osoyoos Desert Centre, a 67-acre nature interpretive facility located 3 km north of Osoyoos.
+Enjoy a guided or self-guided tour along our 1.5 km boardwalk, explore hands-on displays in our interpretive building, and stroll through our native plant garden.

-The Desert Centre is operated by the Osoyoos Desert Society, a non-profit organization dedicated to conserving the south Okanagan’s rich biodiversity for future generations.
+Osoyoos Desert Centre is operated by the Osoyoos Desert Society, a non-profit charitable organization dedicated to conserving the South Okanagan’s rich biodiversity for future generations.

 Osoyoos Desert Society acknowledges that for thousands of years people of the Syilx Nation have cared for and lived off the unceded land now known as the Osoyoos Desert Centre.
 Descendants of these ancient people live here in a continuous thread, from the past to the present.
 The thread has been bent, stretched, and stressed but not broken.
 Their resilience has carried them through many challenges.
 We honour their sharing this bountiful land and will strive to be good neighbours.